balch/MockTrade/PRESENTME.md

 that the view is conceptually separate from the Activity.
 The View is passed to the Activity and held as a reference (by adding it to the Window object).
 Calls to `Activity.findViewById()` are delegated to the stored View (since both View and Activity implement `.findViewById()`).
+This same concept also applies to Fragments and is reinforced by the `Fragment.onCreateView()` method which forces the Fragment derived class to create a separate view.

 Storing another reference to the View in a separate Presenter class adds another level of indirection: Activity (Lifecycle Events) --&gt; Presenter --&gt; View